 Meeting the Kogis (pronounced “Kogui”) means first of all immersing yourself in a breathtaking natural environment.

 The lowlands are covered with tropical forest that gives way to savannas and fog forests at high altitude (the famous “páramos”) before turning into rocky land as you approach the peaks.
-This ecosystem is a real breeding ground, and is home to 7% of the living species on this planet.
-Before being welcomed into a Kogi family, you will therefore get to know this magnificent territory, crossing crystaline rivers and dense jungle.
+This ecosystem is a breeding ground for many kinds of wildlife and is home to 7% of the living species on this planet.
+Before being welcomed into a Kogi community, you’ll get to know this magnificent territory, crossing crystalline rivers and dense jungle.
 Perfect for nature lovers.

-It can take hours or even days to reach the indigenous villages.
+It can take hours or even days to reach the Kogi villages.
 You will take the “camino real”, the main path or “Bungula”, and its multiple branches to get a little more into this world apart.
-The Kogis move there barefoot, with fast steps, chewing the coca leaves that they carry in their striped “mochillas” (cloth bags made of sisal or fique fiber) carried on their shoulders.
+The Kogis move here, barefoot, with quick steps, chewing the coca leaves that they carry in their striped “mochillas” (cloth bags made of sisal or fique fiber) carried on their shoulders.

 Coca or “ayo” plays a central role in the lives of the Kogis.
 Harvested only by women, it is chewed by men for its stimulating effect that allows them to come into contact with “Aluna” (the thought, soul or energy).
 If two Kogis meet, they greet each other with a strident “Nakua” (which means man, but also surprise) and then exchange a handful of coca leaves as a sign of mutual respect.

 For the indigenous Kogis, but also for their cousins Arhuacos, Wiwas and Kankuamos who live in these mountains, the Sierra Nevada represents the heart of the world.
-It is not a simple territory but the heart of life, Mother Earth.
-It is for them a living organism whose summits are the head; the rivers, the veins; and the men, the messengers.
+It is the heart of life, Mother Earth, for them a living organism whose summits are the head; the rivers, the veins; and the men, the messengers.

 Daily life among the Kogis

-If you are lucky enough to be hosted in a Kogi village, you will be amazed at how the natives live in perfect harmony with their environment.
+If you are lucky enough to be hosted in a Kogi village, you will be amazed at how the locals live in perfect harmony with their environment.